Kong/docs.konghq.com/app/contributing/single-sourced-versions.md

 ```
 {% endraw %}

-## Conditional Rendering
+## Conditional rendering

 ### Content

-As we add new functionality, we'll want content to be displayed for specific releases of a product.
-We can use the `if_version` block for this:
+As we add new functionality, we'll want content on a page to be displayed for specific releases of a product.
+You can use the `if_version` block in a file for this:

 {% raw %}
 ```